 Reminding you of the pages you visited and encouraging you to take action.

 That is Retargeting Marketing in action!

 Retargeting marketing is a subsection of remarketing.
-Despite all the efforts you’ve put into launching your online business; you only have a few seconds to convince and convert your visitors to become customers or make a purchase.
+Despite all the efforts you’ve put into launching your online business, you have a few seconds to convince and convert your visitors into customers.

 The average conversion rate is about 4%.
 Meaning 96% of visitors leave the average website without buying or converting to customers.

-However, focusing only on building traffic, means you are missing opportunities to convert the existing traffic into valuable sales.
+And miss out on opportunities to convert the existing traffic into valuable sales.

 This is where retargeting marketing comes into play.